nachocaru/xaprb.com/content/blog/2005-11-03-captchas-are-a-terrible-thing.md

 I still have no idea what the first two are.
 Please, if you are considering using a CAPTCHA on your website, think again.

 **Edit** Yahoo!
 Mail replied to my complaints and told me they only show CAPTCHAs when their software detects someone trying to send spam.
-Unfortunately, their response also indicated they don&#8217;t &#8220;get it&#8221; about usability, and my comments will probably never make it beyond a customer service moron.
-I was really hoping someone in management would site up and take notice, but I guess that won&#8217;t happen.
+Unfortunately, their response also indicated they don't "get it" about usability, and my comments will probably never make it beyond a customer service moron.
+I was really hoping someone in management would site up and take notice, but I guess that won't happen.

  [1]: http://www.captcha.net/
  [2]: http://en.wikipedia.org/wiki/Captcha